Ramadan for the senses

 Honking.
 Drivers and people rush home to make it back to their houses or the mosque with an impatient mixture of hunger, thirst and possibly the need for the day's first cigarette.

 Blenders.
 During the summer months, the heat can be the most challenging part of fasting.
 Water and juice can be the most sought after items on the table.
-The blenders churn, making fresh fruit smoothies to replenish people’s thirst.
+The blenders churn, making fresh, thirst-quenching fruit smoothies.

-Your mouth may water and your stomach growl throughout the day, but once the sun sets it’s worth the wait as traditional foods eaten during Ramadan are made with extra time and attention to every last detail.
-So much so, if you do not go for seconds or thirds you would offend whoever prepared your meal.
+Your mouth may water and your stomach growl throughout the day, but once the sun sets, it’s worth the wait.
+Traditional foods eaten during Ramadan are made with extra time and attention to every last detail.
+So much so, if you do not go for seconds or thirds, you may offend whoever prepared your meal.
 Harira, hard-boiled eggs, chebakia, dates and bread are staples, but for some, the Ramadan table has expanded to included bite-size pizzas and sandwiches, briwats and an assortment of Moroccan breads and pastries.

 Holding the Qu’ran.
 The holy book is read more so during Ramadan than other parts of the year.
 If the shopkeepers haven’t fallen asleep quite yet, they are likely to be holding and reading the Qu’ran during their downtime.